 The National Institute of Health even says that the risk of an overdose increases during these situations.
-This is because an addicted person develops a low tolerance for drugs after they have not used them for a while.
-The individual may try hard to do as much of the illegal substance as they did in the past not knowing that their body cannot handle that amount anymore.
+An addicted person develops a low tolerance for drugs after they have not used them for a while.
+The individual may try hard to do as much of the same substance as they did in the past not knowing that their body cannot handle that amount anymore.

 The Dangers of Withdrawal

-The biggest danger that is associated with quitting drugs cold turkey is withdrawal.
+The most prominent danger that is associated with quitting drugs cold turkey is withdrawal.
 Withdrawal symptoms can be very severe for an individual who uses opioids such as heroin and other kinds of pain medications.
-Although it is admirable for them to try quitting their addiction, doing it cold turkey can often be life-threatening.
+It is admirable for them to try quitting drugs cold turkey, but doing so can often be life-threatening.

-Drug withdrawal can be highly dangerous for an illegal substance user who is trying to quit their addiction on a cold turkey basis.
+Withdrawal can be highly dangerous for a drug user who is trying to quit their addiction on a cold turkey basis.
 Early signs of withdrawal often include sweating, muscle aches, agitation, and anxiety.
 However, these withdrawal symptoms that many people consider mild may lead to vomiting and diarrhea.
 Complications that may arise from these symptoms include breathing stomach contents into the lungs and severe dehydration.

 A Way to Avoid the Dangers

-In order to avoid the dangers that are associated with quitting cold turkey, people should enroll themselves in an inpatient rehabilitation program to ensure their safe passage into sobriety.
-This also allows them to recover from their addiction in an environment that is far from any possible relapse temptations.
+To avoid the dangers that are associated with quitting cold turkey, people should enroll themselves in an inpatient rehabilitation program to ensure their safe passage into sobriety.
+Doing so also allows them to recover from their addiction in an environment that is far from any possible relapse temptations.

 When an individual has completed rehabilitation, these facilities also provide them with various aftercare programs.
-This will help ensure that the client makes the transition from the rehabilitation center to their home environment successfully.
+These programs will help ensure that the client makes the transition from the rehabilitation center to their home environment successfully.

 Work as a Therapy